 Modelling undertaken using NaPTAT indicates this package would improve the public transport access to health and wellbeing infrastructure.
-The largest change in population accessibility of health and wellbeing infrastructure would be to emergency department hospitals.
-It is anticipated that an additional 12,200 people (2.7 percentage point increase) in the study area would be able to access their nearest emergency department hospital within a 30 minute public transport journey time with the package in place, compared to the 'without package' assessment.
+It is anticipated that an additional 5,900 people aged 16 and over in the study area would be able to access their nearest emergency department hospital within a 45 minute public transport journey time, compared to the 'without package' assessment.
+This represents a 1.3 percentage point increase in population accessibility from approximately 67% in the 'without package' assessment to 69% with the package in place.

-Population accessibility improvements would be anticipated to be found predominately along the A96 corridor in Aberdeenshire, as shown in map in Figure A.1 in Annex A. NaPTAT Maps, including:
+Population accessibility improvements to emergency department hospitals would be anticipated to be found in Aberdeenshire, as shown by Figure A.4 in Annex A. NaPTAT Maps, including: